hoangbv15/my-notes/software-dev/DDD.md

 - Each User can have 0 or more Orders assigned.
 - Addresses and Orders are for display purposes only, they don't have to be unique and identifiable.

 Note that these rules apply only to the User Management context.
-They will be different in another context, such as the Order Shipment context.
+They will be different in another context, such as the Order Shipment context, where we don't care about Users as much as Addresses and Orders.

 So in our Domain Mode for the User Management system, the User, Address and Order classes should have logic to satisfy all of the above rules.